-The interrelation of language and intellect, their correlation with culture and reality still remains one of the difficult questions both in linguistics and philosophy.
+The interrelation of language and intellect, their correlation with culture and reality still remains one of the difficult questions both in linguistics and philosophy.1

 Methodology.
-The term 'world picture' is one of the fundamental concepts that express the relationship between a human and the world.
+The term "world picture" is one of the fundamental concepts that express the relationship between a human and the world.2

 There are as many pictures of the world as there are the ways of worldview, because each person perceives the world and build its image considering his experience, his knowledge, his language.
-The term "world image" was introduced by Ludwig Wittgenstein in his work "Logico Philosophicus Tractatus".
+The term "world image" was introduced by Ludwig Wittgenstein in his work "Logico PhilosophicusTractatus".

 E.S.
-Kubryakova states that the language world picture is an important part of an overall conceptual model of the world in the human mind.
+Kubryakova states that the language world picture is an important part of an overall conceptual model of the world in the human mind.3

 Therefore, the linguistic world picture is a mental and lingual entity, the information about reality, fixed in individual or collective consciousness and represented by linguistic means.
 The language determines the specificity of the language world picture and its nature.
 The man cognates the objective reality and records the results of cognition in the word (language).
-The knowledge represented in linguistic world picture, which is also called "linguistic world representation", "linguistic model of the world".4
+The knowledge represented in linguistic world picture, which is also called "linguistic world representation", "linguistic model of the world".4 all people in the world belong to one civilization, to one historicaltime; people all over the world are surrounded by the same materialworld; universality of biological and social essences of thehumans;

 Each nation perceives the world in its own unique projection.
-The specifics of this projection are embodied in the language forming a national linguistic picture of the world
+The specifics of this projection are embodied in the language forming a national linguistic picture of the world similar laws of cognition and the same mechanism of cognitive processes as homo sapiens'.